Average Read Time: 6 minutes

-As digital marketing begins to form the backbone of any discerning business' marketing activity, we explore how data driven creativity is changing advertising.
+As digital marketing forms the backbone of any discerning business’ overall marketing activity, we explore how data driven creativity is changing advertising.

 Whilst the idea of data driven creativity may seem like a bit of an oxymoron, as the ever-evolving realms of digital marketing allow us deep insights into the behaviours of customers online, data analysis is positively changing the face of advertising.